Hugh O'Donnell, 2nd Earl of Tyrconnell: Marriage

 On 20 March 1632, (Note: Conversely, the Kilkenny and South-East of Ireland Archaeological Society stated that the couple married "towards the year 1635".)
 O'Donnell entered into a marriage agreement with noblewoman Anna-Margaret of Henin-Lietard.
 She was the eldest daughter of Maximilien II de Hénin, 5th Count of Bossu, and his wife Alexandrine Françoise de Gavre.
 Anna-Margaret died in 1634.
-Ultimately O'Donnell had no children or heirs.
+O'Donnell had no children.

 Maximilien II de Hénin was a Knight of the Golden Fleece.
 Alexandrine Françoise de Gavre was a near kinswoman of the last eccentric Charles, Duke of Guise.
 Anna-Margaret's eldest brother was Albert Maximilian de Hennin, who was an ally to Owen Roe O'Neill.
 Her family had a chateau in what is modern-day Belgium, though their noble house (the House of Hénin of the Belgian nobility) is now extinct.

-Death and legacy

-In 1642, O'Donnell's ship, the Magdalena, was involved in a naval engagement against French forces off Barcelona.
-The Magdalena caught fire, and O'Donnell drowned along thirty of his men on 1 July 1642.
-His death was announced by his aunt Rosa in an Irish letter written at Leuven dated 16 September 1642.
+Legacy

-Shane had died the previous year in the Battle of Montjuïc.
-Their consecutive deaths were a major blow to Irish expectations that the two men would lead an Irish rebellion.
-The contemporary source Commentariiu Rinuccinianus described O'Donnell and Shane thus: "Tyrconnell, an accomplished courtier, expert in matters of war, of the greatest courage, but less prudent than Tyrone, a man of singular judgement".
+O'Donnell and O'Neill's deaths in consecutive years were a major blow to Irish expectations that the two men would lead an Irish rebellion.
+The contemporary source Commentariiu Rinuccinianus described O'Donnell and O'Neill thus: "Tyrconnell, an accomplished courtier, expert in matters of war, of the greatest courage, but less prudent than Tyrone, a man of singular judgement".
 O'Donnell was outlived by his mother Bridget, who died in 1682 at the age of ninety.

-According to the patent of the earldom of Tyrconnell, the title (were it not attainted in 1614) would have passed to Donal Oge O'Donnell, (Note: The text of the Letters Patent is referenced in G.O.
-MS. 169 (National Library of Ireland) and in several slight variations as follows:
+According to the original patent of the earldom of Tyrconnell, the title (were it not attainted in 1614) would have passed to Donal Oge O'Donnell, (Note: The text of the Letters Patent is referenced in:

 (a) O'Donovan 1856 (vol. VI), pp. 2388–2389;